Beef Saltimbocca alla Romana

-A dish from the heart of Italy on your table.
-Saltimbocca in Italian means "jump into your mouth" (Italian.
-Salt&039; im bocca!).
-This is a thin veal or beef schnitzel fried with a slice of Parma ham and a sage leaf.
-Served with an indescribably delicious sauce.
+A dish straight from the heart of Italy on your table.
+"Saltimbocca" literally means "jumps in the mouth" (Italian: salt'im bocca!).
+It's a thin veal or beef cutlet pan-fried with a slice of Parma ham and a sage leaf, finished in an irresistible pan sauce.

 MariaAuthor avatar